 Lesson #1: Surround yourself with people that you trust

 My mom always emphasized the importance of surrounding yourself with people that have your best interest at heart.
-In the PR world and with running a business, it is crucial to develop trust with clients, media, analysts and employees.
+In the PR world and running a business, it is crucial to develop trust with clients, media, analysts and employees.
 If you cannot trust them and vice versa with your vision and your process, do not let them in — it will only hurt you and potentially your bottom line and reputation.
-It’s essential to cultivate relationships and surround yourself with people you trust and rely on and informs you to part ways with those that will only bring you down.
+It’s essential to cultivate relationships and surround yourself with people you trust and rely on and inform you to part ways with those that will only bring you down.

 Lesson #2: Have grace under pressure

 In a crisis, my mom was the one you wanted by your side.
 She was the personification of grace under fire.
 She never panicked and kept a calm voice, at least in front of my siblings and me.
 Dealing with pressure is a part of the PR world and is the case when running a business and dealing with the shifts in the economy and media landscape.
 Being able to stand strong and do what needs to be done rationally is important.
-You’re allowed to have emotions, you’re human.
+You’re allowed to have emotions; you’re human.
 Whether that means helping a client in crisis or overcoming an obstacle in the business, it’s crucial that no matter the deadline, client request or employee issue, it’s important to take a deep breath and have grace under pressure.

-Lesson #4: When you make mistakes, apologize and own it
+Lesson #3: When you make mistakes, apologize and own it

-Lessons #5: Learn and master your craft
+Lessons #4: Learn and master your craft